Animal Disease

 better prepared?

-LRF partners responsible for Animal Health, monitor animal health diseases and deaths across the country and identify if there are any ‘trends’ occurring.
+LRF partners are responsible for Animal Health, continuously monitoring animal health outbreaks and deaths across the country to identify emerging trends early.

 We will prepare an emergency plan to reduce the spread of disease should an outbreak occur.